 Looking to get out on the water and appreciate this beautiful city from the coast?
 Head over to the historic and stunning Boston Harbor.
 Made famous over the decades through trading—and for having copious amounts of tea dumped in its waters during the infamous Boston Tea Party—it’s one of Boston’s top tourist attractions.

-The Boston Harbor area is full of restaurants, cafes, and, of course, sightseeing cruises.
+Also known as the Seaport District, the Boston Harbor area is full of restaurants, cafes, and, of course, sightseeing cruises.
 Whether you’re visiting during the day or in the evening, the harborfront is a fantastic spot to explore.